mo1234-bit/Digital-Front-End-DFE-Filter-Array/README.md

 This project was developed as part of a team for the IEEE ISSC Alexandria competition.

-## My Contributions

-This project was developed as part of a team for the IEEE ISSC Alexandria competition.

 My main contributions were:

 - Designed and implemented the FIR filter RTL used in the fractional  rate-conversion path — 250-tap Kaiser-window lowpass filter with 72-bit accumulator and configurable coefficient loading.